 APRP Exam Weight Estimation

 The exam will be comprised of the following topic areas:

 Some concepts include, but are not limited to:

 Fraud strategies, trends and threats, including prevention and mitigation; Enterprise Risk Management (ERM); Due diligence and enhanced due diligence; Risk appetite and tolerance; Risk management frameworks; Alternative and/or emerging payment systems; Core payment processing systems and applications; Payment channels, processes and types; Credit analysis techniques; Types and applications of internal controls; Onboarding procedures and processes; Vendor management programs and processes; Policies, procedures and systems to detect data breaches, alteration and/or destruction; Record retention. destruction and discoverability; Payments network infrastructure and connectivity; Regulatory environment impacts on internal programs and/or clients; Rules and guidance, and laws and regulations applicable to specific payment systems; Internal policies that address risk types; Effective procedures to support policies (e.g., risk, credit/underwriting, monitoring); Regulatory requirements for incident reporting (e.g., data breach, suspicious activity)

 The APRP exam will consist of 120 multiple choice questions.
 Candidates will have three (3) hours to complete the exam.

-The exam window is March 5-17, 2018 and will be administered by PSI.
+The exam is administered by PSI.
 We partner with PSI to use its computer-based testing facilities around the country.Testing centers are at community colleges, universities, IT centers and aviation centers.